 The Follow button language is inline with Twitter, so users are familiar with its functionality.

 You’ll notice a big design difference with regular Facebook user profile and business Facebook Pages because of what’s called the tab feature of the Facebook Page.
 Facebook pages can have a design (if the owner chooses) that look like mini Web pages.
 They are even easier to create now that Facebook has migrated to what’s called the iFrame to display tab content.

 iFrames are literally Web pages within Web pages, so regular Web designers can easily create pages and host them on another server outside of the Facebook domain.
 When users visit your page for the first time, your welcome tab can appear with your logo, fonts, videos, and any other marketing material.
 The sizes are small though, only 520 pixels or roughly 5 inches wide on a standard computer monitor.
-Facebook Pages don’t automatically come setup with the iFrame component, so you’ll need to install an iFrame app to get it to work.
-I’ve investigated a few iFrame apps and this one has the best reviews.
+Facebook Pages don’t automatically come setup with the iFrame component,and there are limitations for pages with small audiences.
+According to Facebook:

 Simple pages aren’t all that you can do.
 Having developed Facebook Applications professionally, I can tell you there is so much you can customize to make your page fun and viral.
 Pages give you access to limitless creative possibilities – you just need a skilled programmer familiar with the Facebook platform.
 Wanna add a game to your page?
 No problem!
 Want to use their friends list or gain access to useful personal data to build your database?
 Yep, you can do that too.